 The Mudkip grinned as they crossed the street, trotting down the sidewalk towards the hotel where Slick was staying.
 "Kipkip kipmud kip kip, mud mud kip!" said Rush brightly, opening his mouth wide as if to spit a stream of water.
 "Mud mud kip!
 Kip mud, kip mud ki-i-ip."
 The Mudkip tugged at his cheeks, giving his best 'love-face' imitation.

 The evening breeze was cool on Slick's face, a refreshing change from summer, but not quite winter.
 "Seriously, though, her dad might've been with one of the gangs around here," said the trainer as they reached a street corner, crouching down so that Rush could hop up into his arms.
 "Besides, it's getting late, and I doubt we'd run into each other again."

-Up ahead in the city plaza, surrounded by park benches and wandering citizens with cigarettes, stood the bronze statues of a Trainer and his Pokemon, gazing down over the people of Celadon City.
+Up ahead was a city plaza, surrounded by park benches and wandering citizens with cigarettes.
+Bronze statues of a Trainer and his Pokemon, gazing down over the people of Celadon City.
 "Kip kip!" exclaimed Rush, perking up, tugging at Slick's sleeve insistently.
 "Kip kip, mud mud kip?"